-Maine requires landlords to make the following disclosures to tenants.
+Maine requires landlords to make the following disclosures to tenants, usually in writing and at the start of the tenancy:

-Energy efficiency.
-Landlord must provide to potential tenants a residential energy efficiency disclosure statement in accordance with Title 35-A, section 10006, subsection 1, that includes, but is not limited to, information about the energy efficiency of the property.
-Before a tenant or lessee enters into a contract or pays a deposit to rent a property, the landlord must provide the statement to the tenant, obtain the tenant’s signature on the statement, and sign the statement.
-The landlord must retain the signed statement for at least 7 years.
+Landlord must provide to potential tenants who will pay for energy costs (or upon request from others) a residential energy efficiency disclosure statement in accordance with Title 35-A, section 10006, subsection 1 that includes, but is not limited to, information about the energy efficiency of the property.
+Before a tenant enters into a contract or pays a deposit to rent or lease a property, the landlord must provide the statement to the tenant, obtain the tenant’s signature on the statement, and sign the statement.
+The landlord must retain the signed statement for at least 3 years.
+Alternatively, the landlord may include in the application for the residential property the name of each supplier of energy that previously supplied the unit, if known, and the following statement: “You have the right to obtain a 12-month history of energy consumption and the cost of that consumption from the energy supplier.”
 (14 Me.
 Rev. Stat.
 Ann. § 6030-C)

-Bedbug information.
 Before renting a dwelling unit, landlord must disclose to a prospective tenant if an adjacent unit or units are currently infested with or are being treated for bedbugs.
 Upon request from a tenant or prospective tenant, landlord must disclose the last date that the dwelling unit the landlord seeks to rent or an adjacent unit or units were inspected for a bedbug infestation and found to be free of a bedbug infestation.
-(14 Me.
+(Me.
 Rev. Stat.
 Ann. § 6021-A)

 Also, check your local ordinance for any city or county disclosure requirements.
 To find yours, check your city or county website (many are listed on State and Local Government on the Net), or contact the office of your mayor, city manager, or county administrator.